josh/selector-observer/README.md

 # jquery-contract

-With jquery-contract you habe something like `.on` but for Plugin calls.
+With jquery-contract you have something like `.on` but for Plugin calls.
 This is useful if you want to apply Plugin calls to further added DOM nodes.

 ## Example